datopia/pixyll/_drafts/2019-06-03-invariant-intro.md

     publish and subscribe system, but other variants on [IPFS](https://ipfs.io/) or [BitTorrent](http://www.bittorrent.org/) are also possible.

-# Adding facts to Datopia
+# Adding Facts to Datopia

 But what about adding new facts to Datopia and changing the database?
 To supply an interface to the user with similar ease as the query interface, we would have